aws-samples/duomfa-with-amazon-cognito/README.md

 ```
 ###### Create Duo account and application
 Follow the [First steps] to create Duo account and an application to protect with Duo SDK from Duo dashboard.
-After creating the application, note the api_hostname, ikey and skey then [Generate akey] to use with your application.
+After creating the application, note the integration key, secret key and API hostname then [Generate akey] to use with your application.
 You will need these three keys in the next step.

 ![Duo App Screenshot](img/duo-app.png?raw=true "Duo Application")